Blue Jays granted exemption to train in Toronto - WHIZ News

 “They felt better about being here,” Shapiro said of the players.
 “Toronto was a more comforting and safe place for them to be.”

-COVID-19 cases are surging in Florida, and before this week several players and staff in Dunedin had tested positive.
-Many businesses in Toronto are reopening as the number of new cases declines.
+COVID-19 cases are surging in Florida as health officials reported a new single-day record total of 10,000 new cases, and before this week several players and staff in Dunedin had tested positive.
+Ontario reported 153 new cases and businesses in Toronto are reopening as the number of new cases declines.

 Players are to take private charter flights to Toronto this weekend.
 Each will need two negative tests before getting on the plane, and each will then be tested every day.

 MLB required an exemption to a requirement that anyone entering Canada for nonessential reasons must self-isolate for 14 days.
-The U.S.-Canada border remains closed to nonessential travel until at least July 21, two or three days before opening day.
-The border is expected to be closed well beyond then.
+The U.S.-Canada border remains closed to nonessential travel until at least July 21.

+Burelle said said MLB is offering “robust measures to mitigate the risk of importation and spread of COVID-19 in Canada.”
+She said Toronto Public Health and Ontario Public Health also support the proposed risk mitigation measures.

+“Based on these factors, the Government of Canada has issued an exemption to the mandatory isolation order on national interest grounds for team members and staff of the MLB,” she said.

 “We do have a plan for that,” Shapiro said of the regular season.
 “We still have some areas to address.
 I would say we’re 80% of the way there with pure public health issues, but then there are travel-related issues.”